Musabani

-Musabani, also spelt as Mosabani or Mushabani, is a census town in the Musabani CD block in the Ghatshila subdivision of the Purbi Singhbhum district in the Indian state of Jharkhand.
+Musabani, also spelt as Mosabani or Mushabani, is a census town in the Musabani block, a Community development block in the Ghatshila subdivision of the East Singhbhum district in the Indian state of Jharkhand.

 History

 Origin of the town dates backs before the independence of India.
 Mining was done from the ancient time but the place saw an economic boom when mining was restarted by the British.
 Mines situated in Musabani are some of the first copper mines of then British India.
 Mining started in early 1930s as the first mine.
 Banalopa mine was started in 1928.

 Location

 Musabani is located at 22.52°N 86.45°E. It has an average elevation of 160 m.

-Musabani is situated in the lap of Singhbhum Shear Zone, geologically one of the richest places of Indian Subcontinent.
-This can be said a Geologist's Paradise.
-Surrounded by mountains and lush green vegetation, Musabani is also home to a group of Copper Mines once run by Hindustan Copper Limited.
-Banalopa, located in Musabani once had the reputation of being second deepest mine in India after Kolar Gold mine.
-Musabani boasts of being the site of oldest copper mine to be developed in India in modern times.
-Best time to visit Musabani is from September to March.
-The most exciting feature of this small town is that one can get people from various parts of India as well as Nepal living side by side.
-So much of anthropological diversity in such a small place is very rare.
-People of Musabani are known for their helping nature and love for humanity.